Fire Safety Law: Duties Under the Fire Safety Order and Fire Safety Act 2021

 Fire Prevention Duties

-In general, all employees should remain on guard and look for potential hazards based on the fire triangle.
+In general, all employees should remain on guard and look for potential hazards.
 In simple terms, this will involve good housekeeping to ensure that unnecessary sources of fuel and ignition do not come together in unplanned ways.

 To prevent fires, it’s essential that unsafe conditions, such as faulty equipment, blocked fire exits, or blocked escape routes are reported immediately.
 If there are any signs the fire safety policy is not being followed, all employees share a responsibility to report the issue.